Vaccine Contract Manufacturing Market Size Worth $4.0 Billion by 2025: Grand View Research, Inc.

 Browse related reports by Grand View Research:

-- Kidney Cancer Drugs Market - The Global kidney cancer drugs market is expected to grow at an estimated CAGR of 17% over the forecast period.
-Renal cell carcinoma (RCC) is the most common form of cancer found in the kidney.
+- Non-Small Cell Lung Cancer Market- Lung cancer is differentiated in to two types as non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).
+Lung cancer is the uncontrolled growth of cells in the lung tissues.

-- Antisense and RNAi Therapeutics Market - The Global antisense and RNAi therapeutics market size was valued at USD 878.7 million in 2014.
+- Multiple Sclerosis Therapeutics Market - The global multiple sclerosis therapeutics market size was valued at USD 20.01 billion in 2015.

-- Hormone Replacement Therapy (HRT) Market - The global hormone replacement therapy market size was valued at USD 15.1 billion in 2014 and is expected to grow at a CAGR of 8.2% over the next seven years.
+- Alopecia Market - The global alopecia market was valued at over USD 7.3 billion in 2015.
+Key factors attributing to the growth of the alopecia market include the increasing prevalence of various chronic diseases.

-- Wound dressing Market - The global wound dressing market size was valued at USD 9,163.4 million in 2014 and is expected to grow at a CAGR of 4.4% over the forecast period.
+- Smoking Cessation And Nicotine De-addiction Market - The global market for smoking cessation and the nicotine de-addiction market was valued at over USD 7.0 billion in 2015.

 Grand View Research has segmented the global vaccine contract manufacturing market on the basis of vaccine type, workflow, application, and region: